bennyb0y/burrito-rater/docs/CLOUDFLARE_PAGES.md

 If the deployed site has runtime errors, check:
 - The browser console for errors
 - The Cloudflare Pages logs
 - The compatibility of your code with Cloudflare Pages

+### Node.JS Compatibility Error

+If you see a "Node.JS Compatibility Error" message:

+1. Check that the `nodejs_compat` compatibility flag is set in the Cloudflare Pages dashboard
+2. Verify that `compatibility_flags = ["nodejs_compat"]` is in your `wrangler.toml` file
+3. Redeploy the application